-FIG. 22 Concept of an FSO communication link between a UAV and a ground station using OAM multiplexing.
+FIG. 22.
+Concept of an FSO communication link between a UAV and a ground station using OAM multiplexing.
 The ground station includes the tracking system as well as the OAM transmitter and receiver, and the UAV hovers in the air.
-Tx: transmitter; Rx: receiver. (© 2017 Macmillan Publishers)
+Tx-transmitter and Rx-receiver.
+Reproduced with permission from Li et al., Sci.
+Rep. 7, 17427 (2017).
+Copyright 2017 Macmillan Publishers.

-As one example of misalignment issues, the effects of beam jitter on the system performance for OAM-multiplexed UAV platforms were evaluated.
-In order to evaluate the effects of beam jitter, the statistics of the received beam centroid were measured.
-Fig. 24 shows the relative positions of the beam when the UAV hovers in the air ~50 m relative to the ground station and ~10 m above the ground with the tracking system on (Fig. 23(a)), moves horizontally in the air at a speed of ~0.1 m/s with the tracking system on (Fig. 23(b)), respectively.
+with the tracking system on Fig. 23(a) and moves horizontally in the air at a speed of ~0.1 m/s with the tracking system on Fig. 23(b), respectively.
 The OAM $\ell = +3$ beam was transmitted.
-The statistics of each scenario were obtained by continuously capturing 1000 intensity profiles of the beam over a 120-second period using an infrared camera.
+The statistics of each scenario were obtained by continuously capturing 1000 intensity profiles of the beam over a 120-s period using an infrared camera.
 The beam jitter variance was ~0.09 mm when the UAV was hovering and increased to ~0.46 mm when moving, respectively.